Rjukan–Notodden Industrial Heritage Site: The Birkeland–Eyde process

 In the early 1900s, Norway was able to leverage the geographical availability of cheap hydroelectric power to begin industrial development.
-The sparsely-populated Telemark region made the transition from a primarily agricultural zone to a center of industry, which required strong industrial development.
+The sparsely populated Telemark region made the transition from a primarily agricultural zone to a center of industry, which required strong industrial development.
 In order to support agricultural expansion, Norway required large quantities of fertilizer.
 The common solution was sodium nitrate, which was extracted through mining.

 The main industrial component of the Rjukan–Notodden site is the facilities created for producing fertilizer through nitrogen fixation.
 The Birkeland-Eyde process, named for scientist Kristian Birkeland (1867-1917) and industry tycoon Sam Eyde (1866-1940), allowed for nitrate intended for fertilizer to be produced on an industrial scale.
 It used electric arc to create nitric oxide through heat.
 The process was initially tested at The Royal Frederick University, now named the University of Oslo.

 Process development

 When the power production capability of The Royal Frederick University proved insufficient, the experiments were moved offsite to a warehouse in Kristiania.
 In October 1903, the experiments were again moved to Ankerløkken Testing Station in Maridalen, where they could be powered directly by the Hammeren Hydroelectric Power Station.
 The final relocation of the experimental phase was to Vassmoen, near Arendal, where the first industry-capable arc furnaces were developed.
-After its completion, the process was presented by Otto Nikolaus Witt at the Technical University of Berlin on 18 November 1905.
+After its completion, the process was presented by Otto Nikolaus Witt at Technische Universität Berlin on 18 November 1905.
 On 5 December 1905, Kristian Birkeland gave a lecture about the process at the Norwegian Academy of Science and Letters, while Sam Eyde gave a lecture at the Norwegian Polytechnic Society.